Manishearth/starcon-presentation/talk.md

 ♫

 While I did this with the Rust compiler, most compilers work similarly.
-This attack is a fun way to learn more about a compiler, if you're interested in playing with compilers I suggest you try doing this yourself with a compiler of your choice!
+This attack is a fun way to learn more about a compiler -- if you're interested in playing with compilers I suggest you try doing this yourself with a compiler of your choice!

 <!-- maybe a slide on implications and mitigations -->